nfortiz/nodejs-backend-boilerplate/README.md

 - `config/`: The folder contains configuration for environments variables
 - `routes/`: The folder contains the routes definitios for the API
 - `models/`: The folder contains the schema definitions for Mongoose

+## Athentication
+The routes that require authentication need the Authentication header in the Request with a valid Json Web Token(JWT)